 Enjoy a longer excursion to Preah Vihear, above, an abandoned temple in a cliffside setting along the border of Thailand.
 Air journey travels from Siem Reap to Preah Vihear site where you will have three hours to explore and picnic at the site virtually free of other tourists.
 On the return, also stop to explore the remote abandoned temple Koh Ker, lost to the jungle (above).

 For over two decades we have been hosting amateur and professional photographers in and around Angkor, concentrating on places providing exceptional photography opportunities, all away from the crowds.
-Accompanied by a local or interanational professional, capture the now bustling capital city and people of Phnom Penh, including busy markets and everyday life in one of Asia's most rapidly changing cities.
+Accompanied by a local or international professional, capture the now bustling capital city and people of Phnom Penh, including busy markets and everyday life in one of Asia's most rapidly changing cities.

 Culminate your photography trip in Cambodia with side trips in around Angkor, including Tonlé Sap, the largest freshwater lake in Southeast Asia with ethnic Vietnamese fishing communities, local farming villages, and in what was the center of a great civilization, the grand temples of Angkor.
-Include a photography guide for a sunrise session at magnifient Angkor in special spaces for stunning shots, or for multiple mornings for sunrises and sunsets.
+Include a photography guide for a sunrise session at magnificent Angkor in special spaces for stunning shots, or for multiple mornings for sunrises and sunsets.
 We also excel at providing access for personal photography featuring locals.